maryasad/-X-ray-Image-Classification/ReadMe.md

 ### 9. **Conclusion**

-This setup provides an easy way to build and deploy an image classification model using Keras and TensorFlow for medical image analysis.
-You can extend this application further by integrating more complex models, improving the UI, or deploying it on a web server.
+This setup provides an easy way to build and deploy an image classification model using Keras and TensorFlow for medical image analysis. we can extend this application further by integrating more complex models, improving the UI, or deploying it on a web server.

 ---